 It has been widely accepted that fluoridation prevents tooth decay and is supported by the American Dental Association.
 The Lincoln Water System must follow State of Nebraska drinking water regulations which currently requires a minimum fluoride level in its water supply.

 If Federal regulations should require discontinuing use of fluoride, legislation would be necessary in Nebraska legislature and Lincoln would then follow the new Nebraska law.”
+End of response.

 City of Lincoln, NE, Water Quality Report 2022 – see link to the city contract for Hawkins, Inc. on page 9.